genesys/bold360-mobile-docs-ios/ErrorHandlingiOS.md

-> This article will help you to handle errors of chat controller.
+# Error Event

-## Error Event
+This article will help you to handle errors of chat controller.

 To get error event firstly register to `ChatControllerDelegate` then implement `didFailWithError` method.